truongsonghiep/journey-to-the-west/chapter-066.md

 club is the mallet for striking the sonorous stone."* On hearing this, Pilgrim raised his voice to a shout:
 “Dear laughing monk!
 You let this boy escape to give himself the false name of Buddhist patriarch and to ensnare old Monkey.
-Aren‟t you guilty of negligence in domestic governance?"*
+Aren't you guilty of negligence in domestic governance?"*
 “It is my negligence in the first place,"* said Maitreya, *"but it is also because you and your master have yet to pass through all your mara hindrances.
 That is why a